yuvalmGS/gigaspaces-wiki-jekyll/xap97net/application-view.markdown

 Dependencies between processing units are depicted by an arrow flowing in the direction of "depends on".
 For example, in the screenshot below, the feeder depends on the Space to be alive.

+{% info %}
-{info}For more information on processing unit dependencies, see [Application deployment and processing unit dependencies|Deploying onto the Service Grid#Application Deployment and Processing Unit Dependencies]{info}
+For more information on processing unit dependencies, see [Application deployment and processing unit dependencies|Deploying onto the Service Grid#Application Deployment and Processing Unit Dependencies]
+{% endinfo %}

 !GRA:Images^application_dependency.png|border=1!